rsowell/cs-457-agile-iterations/docs/5-Iteration-2--Spec-and-Deliverables-bfad.md

 ## Iteration 2 Deliverables

 Congratulations on completing Iteration 2!
-Please check your course's website for information on your deliverables.
+Please check Brightspace for information on your deliverables.